Saranya-Koduru/AtliQ-Sales-Finance-Analytics/README.md

 ## 💰 Finance Insights

-#### p&l overview
-* The P&L shows strong seasonality, with peak sales in Nov–Dec and moderate dips in Feb and mid-year months.
+* The P&L Report shows strong seasonality, with peak sales in Nov–Dec and moderate dips in Feb and mid-year months.
-* Although net sales continue to grow, the year-over-year growth rate has been reducing, suggesting decelerating growth.
+* Although Net Sales continue to grow, the Year-Over-Year Growth Rate has been reducing, suggesting decelerating growth.
 * GM% declined from 41.43% (2019) to 36.43% (2021), indicating weakening gross margin performance over time.

-#### p&l (Markets)
 * India, USA, and South Korea have good Net Sales and Gross Margin, but relatively moderate GM%, whereas New Zealand and Japan show higher GM%.

-#### GM% by Sub-Zone performance
 * Sub-Zones ROA, SE, and ANZ show good GM% across all Quarters